 By my third week (I booked almost the whole month away, a first for me, December 5th to the 26th) there I was loving life, making friends and comfortably living a much more laid back life.
 I was diving, reading, exploring, mopeding, and relaxing at night at a bar with new friends and having a few drinks.
 No one was carrying their phones around and staring at them.
 I even got offered a job at the Dive shop in Ko Lanta I was diving with, and it shocked me that I could do this.
 If only I could let go of New York and my stuff, I would be free.
 It set the hook in me that it was a real possibility, and my choice to make.

 TT: So true.
 How do you find your travel opportunities?

 M: I used to pour through magazines like T&L, Traveler, Scuba Diving and Food magazines, etc. but most have faded away, especially in travel.
 I also am a Bourdain fan, and loved his show and approach to travel.
 I find a place I am interested in and start with Google and some of my dive sites, ask friends or look through old mags or YouTube videos.
 YouTube is great for specific cities and blogger inside info, and more realistic, down-to-earth reviews.

 I have many friends who love to travel, so I have an enormous amount of information all around me (FB helps with the long distance ones).
 If you love to travel, you usually meet others like you and stay friends for life.
 Three of my friends quit their jobs to travel the globe.
 They even wrote a book about it called The Lost Girls.
-[Note: Amazon links in this article support this site with a small commission from any purchases, at no extra cost to you.]
+[Note: Affiliate links in this article provide a small commission from any purchases, at no extra cost to you.]

 Luckily, my best friend John had the travel bug too, and would occasionally call me up and say something like, “Read about Prague.
 Wanna check it out?”
 I said yes to almost every call (Mexico City, Paris, Prague, Barcelona).